 I’d actually say culture is the overriding factor in all of the decisions, because at their level, they’re not testing technical ability, but cultural fit.

-We hope you’ve enjoyed this interview and we’d be delighted to hear if you feel this information has helped you, or if you feel you’d still like to know more.
+We hope you've enjoyed this interview.
+We'd be delighted to hear if this information has helped you, or even if you'd like to know more.
 Please drop us an email either way at email@example.com.